agustinaarroyuelo/agustinaarroyuelo.github.io/_posts/2020-06-07-Coding phase - first part.markdown

 categories: jekyll update
 ---

 In this blog post I will share my progress so far in GSoC 2020 with ArviZ.
 My intention for this blog post is to reflect the work in progress for discussion and planning purposes.
-Beware that there is little to no finished work displayed as I literally paused coding to write this blog post :)
+Beware that there is little to no finished work displayed.

 # Uploading a new `InferenceData` object